ygfalcon/Solsniper-zero/README.md

   --memory-path sqlite:///my.db --loop-delay 30 \
   --testnet --dry-run --offline
 ```
+Set the keypair path with the `--keypair` flag or the `KEYPAIR_PATH`
+environment variable if you want to sign orders.

 The scanner can pull token information from BirdEye or directly from the
 blockchain.
 When `BIRDEYE_API_KEY` is set, requests are sent to BirdEye.